rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/deprecated/holding/ConsensusEngine_ProjectPlan_c1_20250730.md

 📖 `Insight_Unequal_Equity_c1_20250730.md`
 📖 `Scroll_Gravitas_First_Commitments_c0_20250730.md`

-Civium does not assume voting is the endpoint of governance.
+CoCivium does not assume voting is the endpoint of governance.
 This engine redefines consensus as **emergent coherence under epistemic tension**.

 ---